Retake your A Levels online with your own personal tutor.

 Do you have a dream career path in mind?
 If that involves getting a specific university degree, then it’s very much in your interest to retake your exams and get the grades you need to get in.

-If you’re not quite sure what course you want to do but are dead set on going to uni straight away, you can go down the Clearing route.
+If you’re not quite sure what course you want to do but are dead set on going to uni straight away, you can apply for available courses through Clearing.

-This is not only a waste of your time but also your money as you might end up saddling yourself with extra student loans.
+This is ultimately a waste of your time and your money as you might end up saddling yourself with a lot of student debt for a course that you didn't complete.
 Trust us when we tell you that the less you end up owing the Student Loans Company the better!

-It might be more worthwhile to spend the time resitting, so you can take your pick of courses you’re actually interested in when you reapply.
+You might find it's more worthwhile to take the time to resit, so you can take your pick of courses you’re actually interested in when you reapply.